-- 13.1 Full-time employees shall devote their whole-time service to the work of the School, and shall not engage in any other business, including self-employment, or take up any other additional appointment without the express written prior consent of their head teacher or in the case of the head teacher the Chair of Governors.
-The head teacher or Chair of Governors reserves the right to withdraw such consent at any time. - 13.2 All prospective employees shall, prior to appointment, provide details on the School's standard application form of any other employment(s) in which they are engaged, giving full details of the employer, job title and the hours worked per week in each job.
-(This information will be examined to see whether any other existing employment(s) is in conflict with the employment being sought with the School and whether, in overall terms, the total hours of all the employments exceed 48 per week as per the Working Time Regulations 1998.)
-Also, existing part-time employees must declare any other employment to the School in order that the latter can ensure that there is no conflict of interest between such employment and that there is adherence to the Working Time Regulations. - 13.3 Employees should avoid situations where a conflict between work and personal interests may arise. - 13.4 Undertaking unpaid activities outside School employment may, on occasions, be detrimental to the School/Council's interests.
-Employees should be mindful of any potential conflict of interests in such situations. - 13.5 No personal business activity or outside work of any sort may be undertaken by an employee during their normal working hours for the School. - 13.6 Consultancy, Lecturing, Fee Paying Work - 13.6.1 Where a request is received for any employee to make a presentation, speak at a seminar or lecture on a course, within their normal field of work and during their normal working hours, the work will be undertaken on behalf of the School and any fee will be treated as income for the School. - 13.6.2 Where an employee is approached to undertake fee paying work the School has determined that the fee is to be treated as income for the employee if all the work, including preparation, is undertaken outside normal work hours.
+- 13.1 Full-time employees shall devote their whole time service to the work of the School, and shall not engage in any other business, including self-employment, or take up any other additional appointment without the express written prior consent of their Headteacher or in the case of the Headteacher the Chair of Governors.
+The Headteacher or Chair of Governors reserves the right to withdraw such consent at any time. - 13.2 All prospective employees shall, prior to appointment, provide details on the School's standard application form of any other employment(s) in which they are engaged, giving full details of the employer, job title and the hours worked per week in each job.
+(This information will be examined to see whether any other existing employment(s) is in conflict with the employment being sought with the School and whether, in overall terms, the total hours of all the employments exceed 48 per week as per the Working Time Regulations 1998.) - 13.3 Existing part-time employees must declare any other employment to the School in order that the latter can ensure that there is no conflict of interest between such employment and that there is adherence to the Working Time Regulations. - 13.4 Employees should avoid situations where a conflict between work and personal interests may arise. - 13.5 Undertaking unpaid activities outside School employment may, on occasions, be detrimental to the School's interests.
+Employees should be mindful of any potential conflict of interests in such situations. - 13.6 No personal business activity or outside work of any sort may be undertaken by an employee during their normal working hours for the School.

+13.7 Consultancy, Lecturing, Fee Paying Work

+13.7.1 Where a request is received for any employee to make a presentation, speak at a seminar or lecture on a course, within their normal field of work and during their normal working hours, the work will be undertaken on behalf of the School and any fee will be treated as income for the School.

+13.7.2 Where an employee is approached to undertake fee paying work the School has determined that the fee is to be treated as income for the employee if all the work, including preparation, is undertaken outside normal work hours.
 In the case of activities which are prepared and/or take place partly during normal working hours, the Governing Board must decide what proportion is due to the individual, having due regard for the current School Teachers Pay & Conditions Document.
 If the split is 50/50 then no more than 50% of the fee should be paid to the individual.
 All fees paid must be processed through the payroll.
-All consultancy, lecturing and other feepaying work must be approved by the employee's head teacher or in the case of the head teacher the Chair of Governors. - 13.7 Intellectual Property
+All consultancy, lecturing and other fee paying work must be approved by the employee's Headteacher or in the case of the Headteacher the Chair of Governors.